-In the Sprudelhof, the visitor immediately senses the history of Bad Nauheim as a world spa.
-The spa complex was built between 1905 and 1911 in art nouveau style.
-It comprised six bathhouses with waiting rooms and a total of 265 bathing cells, two administrative buildings, which form a courtyard-like complex open to the spa gardens and in the centre of which two characteristic whirlpools can still be found today.
-What is special about Bad Nauheim's Art Nouveau is that everything is still preserved in its original form - waiting rooms, courtyards and the bathtubs in Bathhouse 3 take visitors back to the time around 1900.
+The Sprudelhof gives visitors an immediate impression of Bad Nauheim's history as a spa resort of world renown.
+The spa complex was built in Art Nouveau style between 1905 and 1911.
+It included six bathhouses with waiting rooms and a total of 265 bathing cubicles, two administration buildings, forming a courtyard-like complex open to the spa gardens and in the centre of which there are still two characteristic springs.
+What makes Bad Nauheim's Art Nouveau so special is that everything is still preserved in its original state - waiting rooms, inner courtyards and the tubs in bathhouse 3 transport visitors back in time to the 1900s.

-Even when viewing the interior, the special Art Nouveau style of Bad Nauheim can be found, where the reference to water is always seen as a health-giving force.
-Thus the bath houses and jewellery courtyards reveal one gem after the other: Ceramic masks, fountains made of honey-coloured terracotta, bubbles of carbonic acid, mermaids, wave ornaments and seahorses.
+Even when visiting the interior spaces, Bad Nauheim's special Art Nouveau style can be found again, in which the reference to water as a health-giving force is always apparent.
+The bathhouses and ornamental courtyards reveal one gem after another: ceramic masks, fountains of honey-coloured terracotta, carbon dioxide bubbles, mermaids, wave ornaments and seahorses.

-Important representatives of the artists' colony on Darmstadt's Mathildenhöhe, who were committed to Art Nouveau, took over the new construction of the Bad Nauheim bathing facilities at the beginning of the 20th century.
-The architect Wilhelm Jost gave the Sprudelhof its shape.
-Many renowned artists contributed to the artistic design - including Jakob Julius Scharvogel, Wilhelm Kleukens, Albin Müller and Heinrich Jobst.
-In the process, they created a total work of art which today represents the largest closed Art Nouveau ensemble in Europe.
+Prominent representatives of the Darmstadt Mathildenhöhe artists' colony, committed to Art Nouveau, took on the new construction of the Bad Nauheim baths at the beginning of the 20th century.
+Architect Wilhelm Jost gave the Sprudelhof its form.
+Many renowned artists contributed to the creative design, including Jakob Julius Scharvogel, Wilhelm Kleukens, Albin Müller and Heinrich Jobst.
+In the process, they created a total work of art that today represents Europe's largest self-contained Art Nouveau ensemble.